karlseguin/zuckdb.zig/readme.md

 defer pool.release(conn);
 ```

-The Pool takes ownership of the DB object, thus `db.deinit` does not need to be called.The `on_connection` and `on_first_connection` are optional callbacks.
+The Pool takes ownership of the DB object, thus `db.deinit` does not need to be called The `on_connection` and `on_first_connection` are optional callbacks.
 They both have the same signature:

 ```zig
 ?*const fn(conn: *Conn) anyerror!void